-Like most of the pests that infest indoor plants, the brown scale feeds off of the sap.
-When enough of these bugs are feeding off of your plant, they’re sucking the life out of it.
+Like most pests that infest indoor plants, brown scale feeds off the plant sap.
+When enough of these bugs feed off your plant, they’re sucking the life out of it.

 So, how do you avoid brown scales?
 What should you do if brown scales infest and attack your plant?

 Other plant pests are mealybugs and aphids.

 What are Brown Scales?

 The brown-scale bug comes from the Coccidae family.
 Like the Pseudococcidae, these scale bugs don’t have protective armor.
 They grow to be between 0.01-0.2 inches (two and a half millimeters to five millimeters in length).
 The females are oval-shaped and wingless.